brokkr/poca/README.md

 ## Poca
 Poca is a command line podcast client, written in Python 3.
 It is developed for stability and ease of use.
+Version 0.9 introduces multithreading, adding lightning fast updates and the option for multiple, concurrent downloads to the mix.

 ### Features
 With Poca you can set custom options for each individual subscription or use